 - remains the same for this Target Field no matter how many times you iterate

-Once a Target Field has been assigned an Identity value, it is simply business as usual to use the assigned value of this field to assign values to other Target Fields that acting as Foreign Keys on their respective Target Objects:
+Once a Target Field has been assigned an Identity value, it is simply business as usual to use the assigned value of this field to assign values to other Target Fields that act as Foreign Keys on their respective Target Objects:

 - If from within the same root Business Object hierarchy, use the Value Type Target to pick up the Identity Value assigned to the original Target Field